top of page

 The Best of Both Worlds: UIKit and SwiftUI

-Thanks to UIHostingController, we can embed SwiftUI views within UIKit’s navigation stack.
-This allows us to take full advantage of UIKit’s mature and customizable navigation APIs while still leveraging SwiftUI’s declarative and lightweight approach for building individual screens.
+Thanks to UIHostingController, we can embed SwiftUI views within UIKit’s navigation stack, allowing us to take full advantage of UIKit’s mature and customizable navigation APIs while still leveraging SwiftUI’s declarative and lightweight approach for building individual screens.

 This harmonious integration not only enhances user navigation but also streamlines the development process, making it a truly win-win scenario for developers and users alike.
 Before exploring how the Coordinator pattern is implemented using UIKit and SwiftUI let's understand what it is to begin with.